"This is not the college experience that they signed up for." How are colleges going to reopen?

 Many schools have made their decisions about the fall already.
 We’re not going to make ours until June.
 UConn is between New York and Boston.
 New York and Boston are hotspots for the disease.
 We have a campus in Stamford, which is 20 minutes outside of New York City, the epicenter of the disease.
 We’re not going to take any chances.
 We will do this with an abundance of caution with the best information that we possibly can.
 We know that at least part of our instruction will need to be online for the fall, just based on social distancing necessities.

-We are very much working off the guidance of our governor Ned Lamont and the higher education COVID task force.
+We are very much working off the guidance of our governor, Ned Lamont, and the higher-education COVID task force.
 We’re an outlier in Connecticut because we are such a large residential campus.
 But some of the guidelines remain the same in terms of monitoring, testing, containment, quarantine.
 How do you plan for keeping students, faculty and staff, safe?
 How can you safely house them?
 Can you bring them all back?
-Should you only bring back 50%?
-Even if you bring back 50%, how do you make that decision?
+Should you only bring back 50 percent?
+Even if you bring back 50 percent, how do you make that decision?
 There are lots of moving parts and just so many questions the issues around the availability of the kinds of testing equipment that we’ll need, and the monitoring.

 On minimum testing requirements for reopening